 Each Medicare Part D plan has its own formulary (list of drugs), so the plan may or may not cover the prescription drugs you take.
 Check the plan’s formulary to be sure.

-Do you live in a long-term skilled nursing facility?
+- Do you live in a long-term skilled nursing facility?

 Only a certain number of days spent in a skilled nursing facility are covered by Medicare.
 Before choosing a plan, find out how long you will need to have the care covered and at what price.

-Would you rather have a plan with a yearly deductible, or would you rather have a $0 deductible plan with either higher copays or a higher monthly premium?
+- Would you rather have a plan with a yearly deductible, or would you rather have a $0 deductible plan with either higher copays or a higher monthly premium?

 Different plans have different premiums, deductibles and copays.
 Compare costs and decide which plan works best for your budget.

-What are your previous out-of-pocket healthcare expenses?
+- What are your previous out-of-pocket healthcare expenses?

 Take a look at what you’ve previously spent on things like doctor office visits and prescription drugs over the past year.
 This will help you better evaluate the costs associated with each type of Medicare plan and determine what works for you.